aleverdes/leoecslite-zoo/README.md

 Next, you can call foreach using `EcsQuery` as if using a regular filter.
 If you need to directly access the `EcsFilter` of this `EcsQuery`, just call the `GetFilter()` method;

-To specify the Include filter mask, just list the components in the generic `EcsQuery` parameters.
+To specify Include filter mask, just describe the list of the components in the generic `EcsQuery<T...>` parameters.
-**Limit**: 16 components.

-To specify Exclude a filter mask, it is enough to specify the variable type not `EcsQuery<T>`, but `EcsQuery<T1>.Exc<T2>`.
+To specify Exclude a filter mask, just describe the list of the components in the generic `EcsQuery.Exc<T...>` or `EcsQuery<T1...>.Exc<T2...>`.

-**Important** - you cannot make an Exclude mask without an Include mask.
-The limit is also 16 components.
-Just list them in the generic Exc<> parameters.
+**Limit**: 16 components for Include mask and 16 components for Exclude mask.

 ```csharp
 using AleVerDes.LeoEcsLiteZoo;